I Even Had a Second Slice! (Ilze Kancāns)

 We tried baking rye bread together, but it seems I never quite acquired the skill… Perhaps one day I will try again to bake this delicious bread, though I already know it will never receive the same admiration as my mother’s bread.

-A proper country loaf (Kristaps and Zinaida Jaunzemis)
+A Proper Country Loaf (Kristaps and Zinaida Jaunzemis)

 In a letter held in the collection of the museum Latvians Abroad, Kristaps Jaunzemis writes from Latvia to his wife Zinaīda in Nebraska on July 18, 1959: